 The Director may refuse to consider any such information that is not submitted in compliance with established deadlines.

 If supplemental materials are not submitted in a timely fashion, the application remains administratively insufficient and is subject to automatic denial.

+Upon good cause shown by an Applicant, the Director may provide an Applicant an extension of time to cure the deficient component.

 A positive determination of “administrative sufficiency” begins the Commission’s Sixty-Day application review period.
 Such determination does not constitute a finding with respect to the accuracy or adequacy of the information submitted, and shall not bar the Director’s or Commission’s request for further information with respect to the application.
-During the substantive evaluation of an Application, the Director may determine that an Applicant’s answer is incomplete or inadequate.
+During the substantive evaluation of an Application, the Director may determine that an Applicant’s answer is incomplete or inadequate, in which case the Director shall notify the Applicant and allow for additional information to cure the deficiency, consistent with the process set forth in 1B-009(b) and (c).

 Rule 1B-010 Consent to Background Investigation Required; Recent Criminal History Check

-The Commission, or a third-party contractor approved by the Commission, shall conduct a Background Investigation on the Applicant, and Persons required to be disclosed on the application, as required by the Commission.
+The Commission, or a third-party contractor approved by the Commission, shall conduct a Background Investigation on the Applicant, Key Persons, and other Persons required to be disclosed on the application, as required by the Commission.

-In the event an Applicant and its disclosed Persons have had a completed criminal history record check in the twelve months prior to the application, the Commission may, in its discretion, accept the results of that prior criminal history record check on submission of an affidavit that there has been no change in criminal history since the prior criminal history record check in this or another state or territories of the United States and the District of Columbia.
+In the event an Applicant, its Key Persons, and its disclosed Persons have had a completed criminal history record check in the twelve months prior to the application, the Commission may, in its discretion, accept the results of that prior criminal history record check on submission of an affidavit that there has been no change in criminal history since the prior criminal history record check in this or another state or territories of the United States and the District of Columbia.
 The Commission or Director shall prescribe the form and contents of such affidavit.

-The Commission shall not award a License if an Applicant or disclosed Person has been convicted in any jurisdiction of a felony, a gambling offense, a criminal offense involving moral turpitude or obstruction of justice, or any criminal offense involving dishonesty or breach of trust within ten years of application.
+The Commission shall not award a License if an Applicant, Key Person, or disclosed Person has been convicted in any jurisdiction of a felony, a gambling offense, a criminal offense involving moral turpitude or obstruction of justice, or any criminal offense involving dishonesty or breach of trust within ten years of application.

-An Applicant for Licensure and Persons required to be disclosed on the application as deemed necessary by the Commission shall consent to a criminal history record check, including criminal history record information obtained from the Federal Bureau of Investigation.
+An Applicant for Licensure, Key Persons, and Persons required to be disclosed on the application as deemed necessary by the Commission shall consent to a criminal history record check, including criminal history record information obtained from the Federal Bureau of Investigation.
 Refusal to consent to a criminal history record check constitutes grounds for the Commission to deny Licensure summarily.

 If used, criminal history record information obtained from the Federal Bureau of Investigation pursuant to this Rule shall include other state and national criminal history record information.